 Each practitioner or HDO must complete a standard application, deemed acceptable by Empire, when applying for initial participation in one or more of the Empire networks or plan programs.
 For practitioners, the Council for Affordable Quality Healthcare (CAQH) ProView® system is utilized.
-To learn more about CAQH, visit their website at Error!
-Hyperlink reference not valid. www.CAQH.org.
+To learn more about CAOH, visit their website at www.CAOH.org.